RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>20</sup> And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.
 <sup>21</sup> And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.
 <sup>22</sup> And Abram said to the king of Sodom, I have lift up mine hand unto the LORD, the most high God, the possessor of heaven and earth,
-<sup>23</sup> That I will not [take] from a thread even to a shoelatchet , and that I will not take any thing that [is] thine, lest thou shouldest say, I have made Abram rich:
+<sup>23</sup> That I will not [take] from a thread even to a shoelatchet, and that I will not take any thing that [is] thine, lest thou shouldest say, I have made Abram rich:
 <sup>24</sup> Save only that which the young men have eaten, and the portion of the men which went with me, Aner, Eshcol, and Mamre; let them take their portion.
 ## Chapter 15